zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Di_L3toL4_Molt/Di_L3toL4_Molt.md

 4. Place plate containing individually cultured L3 at 37°C with 5% CO2

 5. L3 molting should be monitored daily using a compound scope at 40x-200x total magnification.

+## L3-L4 Molt (in bulk)

+### Materials:
+- 100 mL molting media
+- 10 or 6 cm petri dish
+- 50 mL conical tube
+- 1.5 mL Eppendorf tube

+### Protocol:
+1. Once L3's have been isolated and transferred to a 50 mL conical tube, allow them to settle for 1 hr at 37°C.

+2. Aspirate to ~3 mL of the supernatant without disturbing the settled L3's.

+3. Using a p1000 pipette, transfer 1 mL of the settled L3's to a 1.5 mL Eppendorf tube.

+4. Allow the L3 to settle for 5 min at 37°C.

+5. Aspirate the supernatant without disturbing the settled L3's.

+6. Add 1 mL of pre-warmed molting media.

+7. Repeat steps 4-6 for a total of 3 times to wash the L3's.

+8. While waiting for the L3's to settle, add pre-warmed molting media to a 10 or 6 cm petri dish.

+9. Transfer the L3's to the petri dish.
+   - Allow the L3's to molt to L4's for 5 days.
+   - Monitor the L3's daily under a dissecting microscope and change the media every two days by following the wash steps above.